Struc-Bench: Are Large Language Models Really Good at Generating Complex Structured Data?: Problem Analysis and Benchmark

-The task of generating complex structured data presents a notable challenge that tests the capabilities of LLMs in producing intricate, format-specific outputs.
-This task moves beyond conventional text generation.
-The complexity lies not only in the need to generate accurate and coherent content but also in maintaining a strict and specific data structure or format.
-For example, text-to-table is a task that aims to convert unstructured textual data into structured tabular data, by extracting necessary contents from text and following the required structure or format.
+LLMs are tasked with generating complex structured tables, a process that involves understanding both the content and the specific format requirements, such as LaTeX syntax.
+This task extends beyond simple text generation as it demands precision not just in content creation but also in adhering to a detailed and precise structural format.
+Specially, we aim to convert unstructured textual data into structured tabular data, by extracting necessary contents from text and following the required structure or format.